 Which solution will meet these requirements with the LEAST operational overhead?

-Use Amazon Cognito to write the data from the application to Amazon DynamoDB.
+A. Use Amazon Cognito to write the data from the application to Amazon DynamoDB.
 Use an AWS Step Functions workflow to create a transient Amazon EMR cluster every hour and process the new data from DynamoDB.
 Output the processed data to Amazon Redshift for analytics.
 Archive the data from Amazon Redshift after 1 year.

 B. Ingest the data into Amazon DynamoDB by using an Amazon API Gateway API as a DynamoDB proxy.
 Use an AWS Step Functions workflow to create a transient Amazon EMR cluster every hour and process the new data from DynamoDB.
 Output the processed data to Amazon Redshift to run analytics calculations.
 Archive the data from Amazon Redshift after 1 year.